 Each half-term our children are rewarded for their positive behaviours with a Top Trump Trip.
 Our Top Trump Trip rewards our children for adhering to our School Promise but also promoting its values.
 We provide an experience to deepen their understanding of the local area, to take part in activities they may never have experienced or to unite the children in a positive and fun activity.
 Some of our Top Trump Trips have included a walk and picnic at Locke Park, a game of ten-pin bowling, a film screening at the local cinema and watching a nativity performance live.

 Our children are exposed to a range of activities that help shape them into their individual characters.
 Our experiences are carefully chosen to link to the needs of our children.
 Our workshops are often provided to each year group and adapted to their age and abilities; providing inclusive experiences to all our children.
 Some of our workshops this past year have included: Parkour and Playground Games.
 Our Parkour workshop was very popular and enjoyed by all; providing safe tricks and skills for children from Reception through to Year 6.

 Guinea Pig/Pet Care

-We have two resident Guinea Pigs in school.
+We have two resident Guinea Pigs in school - Tony and Bruce.
 Our children are invited to pet the Guinea Pigs to provide therapy and our Year 6 children are trained to care for their environment - changing bedding, adding food and preparing water.
 Our Guinea Pigs are part of the Oakwell Rise family and create a different aspect to our children's learning and development.